About The Grange Physical Therapy & Sports Injury Clinic

 We are located in the west end of Edmonton and we pride ourselves on being locally owned.

 The clinic proudly opened its doors in October 2011.
-Conveniently located on the main floor of a shopping complex, we offer physical therapy, massage therapy, TCM acupuncture, and IMS/trigger point dry needling.
+Conveniently located on the main floor of a shopping complex, we offer physical therapy, massage therapy, IMS/trigger point dry needling, (as well as limited TCM acupuncture), women's pelvic health physiotherapy, and concussion management.
 We are also one of the few clinics in Edmonton to offer hand therapy for various hand injuries.

 The staff at The Grange Physical Therapy work closely with their patients to ensure they receive the best possible care.
 This bond in communication allows the therapists to achieve our patient’s desired results.